The best propane auger is powered by a fuel that is unlike traditional gas in many ways but is also more efficient than electricity.

-When testing we found the engine is pretty lightweight.
-The perfect combo.
+When testing we found the engine is pretty lightweight, but nearly as heavy as the Jiffy models below.
 This line of Eskimo ice augers comes with Quantum blades.
-We found it to be incredibly sharp and cut through the ice easily.
+We found the chipper blades to be incredibly sharp and cut through the ice easily.

 The Eskimo HC40 is a great investment for any ice fisher who wants a powerful, propane-powered auger.
 One of our favorites.